 Prepare for an enjoyable...no, extraordinary culinary experience.

 Opened in May 1999, this little bistro was selected by the Zagat Survey (America's most prestigious restaurant guide) as One of the Top 15 Restaurants in the Houston Metropolitan Area and the Top "Eclectic-International" Category.
 Also voted by Galveston County residents as Best Overall Restaurant in Galveston County, Best Business Lunch, and number one in Friendliest Service (Galveston County Daily News, June 2002).
-Remarkably, the Mosquito cafe has been reviewed in over twenty-eight articles from Dallas and Forth Worth, San Antonio, Houston to Lake Charles, with no negative reviews.
+Remarkably, the Mosquito Cafe has been reviewed in over twenty-eight articles from Dallas/Fort Worth, San Antonio, Austin, and Houston to Lake Charles.

-The Mosquito Cafe is open Tuesday through Sunday for lunch and dinner and breakfast on the weekends.
+The Mosquito Cafe is open Tuesday through Saturday for breakfast, lunch, and dinner and breakfast and lunch on Sunday.
 There are both indoor (non-smoking) and patio choices available.

 "The space is pure charm... with its huge window panes, high ceiling, mustard interior, bright hardwoods and antique glass."